Strawberries

 This was taken last year.
 It is a

-makeshift planter box using old timber from an old outbuilding so
+makeshift planter box using old timber from an old outbuildin

 Out of the total 30 plants, there were 15